RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

 Custom Models in Python or C++
 ==============================

-Custom models are usually written in MATLAB, but RAT allows alternative languages to be used.
-You can write your custom models either in Python or C++.
+RAT supports custom models written in MATLAB, Python or C++.

-The reason for the Python functionality is mainly since this is the more natural choice when using RAT from Python with pythonRAT, but also because the user might choose to incorporate Python libraries into the custom models that are not available in MATLAB.
+Between MATLAB and Python, the natural choice is to write a model in the same language as the the API you're using.
+This will also likely be faster, since there is no computational overhead due to running a different language.
+Another common reason for making a particular choice of language is to take advantage of particular software libraries available in certain languages.
-The reason for C++ if for pure speed, where very computationally demanding custom models calculations are required.
-Both options are easy to use in RAT.
+The primary reason for C++ is for pure speed, where very computationally demanding custom models calculations are required.

 .. note::
-    Examples of using Python and C++ custom models can be found in the /examples/miscellaneous/alternativeLanguages folder
+    Examples of using Python and C++ custom models can be found in the /examples/miscellaneous/alternativeLanguages folder.

 ********************
 Python Custom Models